3.

 3.9

 Diffuser profile cascades are most commonly used for the working machine stages.
 Diffuser profile cascades are more sensitive to flow separation from the blade as the camber increases and therefore a small camber of flow Δβ is required, ranging from 15° to 30°.
-The largest values of Euler work can be achieved for the case V=0.
+The goal is to achieve the smallest possible V values for the maximum absolute values of the Euler work.

 Shapes of blades

-Straight blades of axial stages are usually used where a small ratio between blade length and mean blade radius can be achieved, so that the spatial character of the flow is not so apparent.
+Straight blades of axial stages are usually used where a small ratio between blade length and mean blade radius can be achieved, so that the spatial character of the flow is not so apparentand 1D calculation is sufficient for stage design.
 The advantage of straight blades is the simplicity of design, manufacture and cost.
 They are often manufactured by drawing as circular wires, see Figure 10.

 Examples of straight blades